 A LIFESTYLE POINT!
 My God, it just sounds right.

 Which takes us full circle to why busy ≠ stressed anymore.
 Busy yes, enjoyable..
 Yes!

 Why just this weekend, I saw my oldest blowing huge gum bubbles while at the same time paying next to no attention to the baseball game he was in.
 This would usually bother me, but I found myself enjoying it- If it wasn’t my kid and I saw this HALLMARK greeting card pic of a kid with a head size bubble being blown while a grounder trickled by I’d love it. well, this day I did love it.

-I saw one tiny (maybe 30 pounder) kindergarten softball girl trying to run into a ghastly wind, so strong she basically ran in place ala’ the wicked which in the tornado of Wizard of Oz.
-This is fun, chicken soup for the soul type entertainment folks,
+I saw one tiny kindergarten softball girl trying to run into a ghastly wind, so strong she basically ran in place ala’ the wicked witch and the tornado of the Wizard of Oz.
+This is fun, chicken soup for the soul type entertainment.

 During all this my youngest tell some kid on third why his team was the best… “RED SOX!!!, Hey..(pointing to his shirt) Red Sox!”